Federico Ubaldo della Rovere

-Federico Ubaldo della Rovere (16 May 1605 – 28 June 1623) was Duke of Urbino and the father of Vittoria della Rovere.
+Federico Ubaldo della Rovere (16 May 1605 – 28 June 1623) was Duke of Urbino from 1621 to 1623.
+He was father of Vittoria della Rovere, Grand Duchess of Tuscany.

 Biography

-The eldest son and heir of Francesco Maria II, Duke of Urbino.
-His parents were cousins.

-Francesco Maria II della Rovere, his father was anxious for heirs to the Duchy of Urbino.
-His first wife died in 1598 without children.
-After obtaining permission from the pope to marry, in 1599 married his cousin Livia della Rovere to prevent the extinction of the family.
-Federico Ubaldo was the product of this second marriage.
+His father Francesco Maria II della Rovere was popularly urged to remarry after the death of his first wife in 1598, with the marriage producing no heirs.
+In 1599, he married his cousin Livia della Rovere, granddaughter of Giulio della Rovere, with Federico Ubaldo being the product of said marriage.

 At the age of 16 he succeeded to the Duchy of Urbino on 3 November 1621.
 This same year, in order to produce an heir himself, he married Claudia de' Medici, daughter of Ferdinando I de' Medici, Grand Duke of Tuscany and Christina of Lorraine.
 The following year, Claudia gave birth to a daughter Vittoria della Rovere.

-Federico died a year later in Urbino.
+He was to be in the fold of enlightened absolutism upheld since Francesco Maria I della Rovere.
+In 1623, Federico died in Urbino.
 He was likely poisoned, but autopsy results claim that he died with an epileptic seizure.
 The funeral took place on the following Sunday, 2 July, and was accompanied by the whole clergy.
 The confraternity and 125 high noblemen, all dressed in mourning, with a torch in their hands, the funeral procession went through the city, in front of the whole population of the city of Urbino.
-His father resumed the throne and saw the disappearance of the line.
-His father was forced to bequeath all his property to the Papal States.
-Claudia de' Medici married in 1626 Leopold V of Austria.
-Their daughter married the Grand Duke of Tuscany in 1633 but her bloodline died out in 1737.
+His father decided to allow his state to be subsumed into the Papal States.
+In 1626, Claudia de' Medici married Leopold V, Archduke of Austria.
+Their daughter married the Grand Duke of Tuscany in 1633 but her bloodline died out in 1743.